thundermiracle/gatsby-startbootstrap-agency/README.md

 ## Note

-__If you're not interesting in i18n pages, use [StaticQueryVersion](https://github.com/thundermiracle/gatsby-startbootstrap-agency/tree/StaticQueryVersion) which gets better performance and better code structure.__
+__If you're not interesting in i18n, use [StaticQueryVersion](https://github.com/thundermiracle/gatsby-startbootstrap-agency/tree/StaticQueryVersion) instead.
+StaticQueryVersion gets better performance and better code structure.__

 ## How to use